scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

    CLAIMED is a component library for artificial intelligence, machine learning, "extract, transform, load" processes and data science.
-   The goal is to enable low-code/no-code rapid prototyping by providing ready-made components, for various business domains, supporting various computer languages, working on various data flow editors and running on diverse execution engines.
+   The goal is to enable low-code/no-code rapid prototyping by providing ready-made components for various business domains, supporting various computer languages, working on various data flow editors and running on diverse execution engines.
-   To exemplify its use, we constructed a workflow composed exclusively of components in CLAIMED.
+   To demonstrate its utility, we constructed a workflow composed exclusively of CLAIMED components.
-   We used a publicly available dataset with CT scans [covidata]_ for training, evaluating and deploying a deep learning model, with goal to classify exams as either COVID-19 positive or negative.
-   It was built with Elyra's Pipeline Visual Editor, running either locally, on Airflow or on Kubeflow execution engines.
+   For this purpose, we made use of a publicly available CT scans dataset [covidata]_ and created a deep learning model, which is supposed to classify exams as either COVID-19 positive or negative.
+The pipeline was built with Elyra's Pipeline Visual Editor, with support for local, Airflow and Kubeflow execution.

 .. class:: keywords